Seon-hee Myong

 • Opportunities to perform on stage as a soloist or in chamber groups

-Born in Seoul, South Korea, Seon-hee Myong commenced her music studies at the age of four.
-When she was nine years old, she made her debut in a public recital dedicated to Ludwig van Beethoven’s sonatas.
-When she was fourteen, she made her debut as a soloist with the Korean National Symphony Orchestra playing Tchaikovsky’s Concerto No.1.
-At the tender age of fifteen, she moved to the United States to study at the North Carolina School of Performing Arts with Joseph Kalichstein.
+Born in Seoul (South Korea), Seon-hee Myong began musical studies at the age of four.
+When she was nine years old, she made her debut in a recital dedicated to the sonatas of Ludwig van Beethoven, and at fourteen she debuted as a soloist with the Korean National Symphony Orchestra performing Tchaikovsky’s Concerto No.1.
+When she was just fifteen years old, she moved to the United States to study at the North Carolina School of Performing Arts with Joseph Kalichstein.

 From 1981 to 1985, she attended Indiana University-Bloomington and studied with Edward Auer and Zadel Skolovsky.
-She earned her Bachelor of Music degree with a Performer’s Certificate, the highest music qualification awarded at this university.
+She obtained her bachelor’s degree in music with a Performer’s Certificate, the highest music qualification awarded at this university.
+In 1985 a scholarship took her to the Julliard School of Music in New York, where she met Joseph Kalichstein, and she eventually earned her master’s degree.

-In 2005, Seon-hee was recruited by pianist and conductor, Daniel Barenboim, to join The Barenboim-Said Foundation which is a musical peace project dedicated to providing free music education to children and adolescents in Palestine
+In 2005, Seon-hee was recruited by pianist and conductor Daniel Barenboim to join the Barenboim-Said Foundation, a musical peace project dedicated to providing free music education to children and adolescents in Palestine.